 Upon completion of an associate's degree in general studies, students are prepared for entry-level positions as secretaries, bank tellers, customer service representatives or office managers.
-The demand secretaries and administrative assistants is expected to be slower than average for the 2014-2024 decade according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The BLS also reported that the demand for bank tellers is expected to decline during the same period, while the demand for customer service representatives and first-line supervisors of office and administrative support workers is expected to grow.
+The demand secretaries and administrative assistants is expected to decline by 7% for the 2018-2028 decade according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The BLS also reported that the demand for bank tellers is expected to decline by 12% during the same period, while the demand for customer service representatives is also expected to decline by 2% and first-line supervisors of office and administrative support workers is expected to show little or no change.

 Bachelor's in General Studies